Why Revisiting Your History in Therapy Makes Your Life Better Today

 Imagine trying to hold your own against someone 4 or 5 times your current size and who has total control over your life.
 Now imagine if that person was temperamental, manipulative, selfish, or aggressive.
 Imagine that your sense of being a good or bad person came from pleasing that temperamental, manipulative, selfish, or aggressive person.

-Now you know what it’s like to be a child from 0 to 12.
+Now you know what it’s like to be a child from 0 to 12-years old.
 In order to survive, you made up stories about yourself that were probably not true.
 You, like all children, have accepted blame for things that were not your responsibility.

 These stories undermine your strength, your energy, your confidence, and your ability to get what you want out of life.
 To change things, you’re going to have to revisit and revise these stories.